smanders/church/matt24.md

  5 For many shall come in my name, saying, I am Christ; and shall deceive many.

- 6 And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.

- 7 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.

- 8 All these are the beginning of sorrows.

  9 Then shall they deliver you up to be afflicted, and shall kill you: and ye shall be hated of all nations for my name’s sake.

  10 And then shall many be offended, and shall betray one another, and shall hate one another.